-DENVER — The American Civil Liberties Union, the ACLU of Colorado, Holwell Shuster & Goldberg LLP, and Towards Justice filed two companion lawsuits against Frontier Airlines today for systematically denying its employees basic accommodations for pregnancy and breastfeeding.
+In 2019, the American Civil Liberties Union, the ACLU of Colorado, Holwell Shuster & Goldberg LLP, and Towards Justice filed a lawsuit against Frontier Airlines for systematically denying its employees basic accommodations for pregnancy and breastfeeding.

-The lawsuits, filed today by four Frontier pilots (Freyer et al v.
-Frontier Airlines, Inc.) and four flight attendants (Hodgkins et al v.
-Frontier Airlines, Inc.), challenge a host of policies that harm pregnant or breastfeeding employees.
-Frontier has penalized flight attendants for absences during their pregnancies, and forces both pilots and flight attendants onto unpaid leave at the end of their pregnancies with no alternatives.
-Employees with other medical conditions that render them temporarily unable to fly have been given the option of working in temporary ground positions, but this option is not made available for pregnant employees.
+The lawsuit challenged a host of policies that harm pregnant or breastfeeding pilots.
+Frontier penalized employees for absences during their pregnancies, and forced those employees onto unpaid leave at the end of their pregnancies with no alternatives.
+Employees with other medical conditions that render them temporarily unable to fly were given the option of working in temporary ground positions, but this option was not made available for pregnant employees.

-Frontier also refuses to provide accommodations relating to breastfeeding, and has even banned employees from pumping while on duty.
-As a result, the plaintiffs in these cases allege that they have lost income and other benefits from being forced onto unpaid leave.
-Several who have returned to work and attempted to continue breastfeeding without accommodations have suffered from pain, leaking and swollen breasts, infection, and other serious health issues, while others felt they had no choice but to give up breastfeeding altogether.
+Frontier also refused to provide accommodations relating to breastfeeding, and even banned employees from pumping while on duty.
+As a result, the plaintiffs lost income and other benefits from being forced onto unpaid leave.
+Several who returned to work and attempted to continue breastfeeding without accommodations suffered from pain, leaking and swollen breasts, infection, and other serious health issues, while others felt they had no choice but to give up breastfeeding altogether.

-The two companion cases filed today are the first of their kind alleging systemic failure to accommodate pregnancy and breastfeeding in the airline industry.
-One action was filed as a class action by four flight attendants on behalf of themselves and a class of all other similarly situated flight attendants.
-The other was brought by four Frontier pilots.
-Both suits seek commonsense changes to Frontier’s policies, including the adoption of policies that would make ground positions available during pregnancy or breastfeeding, permit schedule modifications for breastfeeding employees, and provide employees reasonable breaks and designate private and sanitary locations to pump while on duty.
+This case was the first of its kind alleging systemic failure to accommodate pregnancy and breastfeeding in the airline industry.
+The lawsuit sought commonsense changes to Frontier’s policies, including the adoption of policies that would make ground positions available during pregnancy or breastfeeding, permit schedule modifications for breastfeeding employees, and provide employees reasonable breaks and designate private and sanitary locations to pump while on duty.